dequelabs/axe-core/doc/API.md

   - `branding` - mixed(optional) Used to set the branding of the helpUrls
     - `brand` - string(optional) sets the brand string - default "axe"
     - `application` - string(optional) sets the application string - default "axeAPI"
-  - `reporter` - Used to set the output format that the axe.run function will pass to the callback function
+  - `reporter` - Used to set the output format that the axe.run function will pass to the callback function.
+Can pass a reporter name or a custom reporter function.
+Valid names are:
     - `v1` to use the previous version's format: `axe.configure({ reporter: "v1" });`
     - `v2` to use the current version's format: `axe.configure({ reporter: "v2" });`
     - `raw` to return the raw result data without formating: `axe.configure({ reporter: "raw" });`